Introducing the Citymapper Smartbus

 We've unveiled our best kept secret: Project Grasshopper (previously known as Project Caterpillar, (previously known as Project “yo, we should buy a bus. totally.”)).

 We’re running a (smarter) bus service

 In fact, we’re reinventing the entire software stack for running and operating a bus.
 We believe smarter buses lead to better mobility and cities.

-With an experimental popup route: CMX1
+We started with an experimental popup route in London: CMX1

 It’s a bus

 It runs on a fixed route.
 It uses bus stops.
 People can hop on and off.
 However, in time you’re going to see us ‘rethink’ how buses and routes operate and how to make them more efficient and useful in cities.

 We’re also introducing a smaller, nimbler vehicle that we believe is necessary in crowded cities.